travers-rhodes/TimewarpVAE/timewarp_lib/README.md

 ```
 def timewarp_first_to_second(self, first_trajectory, second_trajectory):
 ```
 Create a new trajectory whose poses are computed from the `first_trajectory`, but the timing at which those poses are reached are chosen to make the resulting trajectory similar to `second_trajectory`.
+Average poses if multiple poses in `first_trajectory` correspond to the same pose in `second_trajectory`.

 Input dimensions:
 ```
 first_trajectory: (batch_size, traj_len_first, traj_channels)